bcgov/digital_marketplace/README.md

 #### Configuration

 Various aspects of this application can be configured.
-In addition to the environment variables described in the section title "Environment Variables", the following files contain hard-coded configuration variables that can be overridden as needed:
+In addition to the environment variables described in the section titled "Environment Variables", the following files contain hard-coded configuration variables that can be overridden as needed:

 - `src/back-end/config.ts`
 - `src/front-end/typescript/config.ts`